2025 Solar Incentives Guide for Upper, OH - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

 • Net Metering: Net metering factors in once your solar system is up and running.
-If you have a net metering agreement with your Upper utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some areas, this credit is dollar-for-dollar, while in other areas you may make back a percentage of the value.
+If you have a net metering agreement in place with your Upper utility company, they will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some locations, this credit is dollar-for-dollar, while in other places you may make back a percentage of the value.

 Best Solar Financing